 Don’t stumble into a bog standard restaurant like 80% of visitors.

-Follow this list of 5 recommendations for traditional Brazilian cuisine and where to eat in Rio.
+Follow this list of 5 recommendations for traditional Brazilian cuisine in Rio de Janeiro.

 They aren’t Michelin Stars, but these will steer you clear of the tourist traps.

 You may also be interested in reading our Guide to Decrypting the Brazilian Menu!